About the Brock Prize

-The Brock Prize Executive Committee supervises the administration of the Prize.
-The Committee includes executive officers and representatives from Oklahoma State University, the University of Oklahoma, the University of Tulsa, and the John and Donnie Brock Foundation.
-The Chair of the Executive Committee and Administrator of the Prize is Dr. Ed Harris, Professor and Williams Chair of Educational Leadership at Oklahoma State University.
+The Brock Prize executive committee supervises the administration of the Prize.
+The committee includes executive officers from Oklahoma State University, the University of Oklahoma, the University of Tulsa, and the John and Donnie Brock Foundation.
+The chair of the executive committee and administrator of the prize is Dr. Ed Harris, professor and Williams Chair of Educational Leadership at Oklahoma State University.

-John A. and the late Donnie V. Brock are Oklahoma natives.
-Donnie was a former educator, having taught elementary school in Oklahoma and Texas.
-John is Chairman of the Board of Medallion Petroleum, Inc. He served as an artillery officer in the Korean War, serves on several boards of directors, and is a member of the Oklahoma Hall of Fame.
-The Brocks have both been active in civic organizations and have been patrons of the arts.
+John Brock and his late wife, Donnie, are Oklahoma natives.
+John is chairman of the board of Medallion Petroleum, Inc. He served as an artillery officer in the Korean War, serves on several boards of directors, and is a member of the Oklahoma Hall of Fame.
+Donnie was an elementary school teacher in Oklahoma and Texas.
+The Brocks have been active in many civic organizations and are long-time patrons of the arts.

 The Brock Family Community Foundation funds the costs for the awards and expenses of the Brock Prize.
 The directors of the foundation are Dr. Ed Harris, chairman, R. Blake Atkins, attorney, and Thomas W. Wilkins, president of the Trust Company of Oklahoma.
 The Trust Company of Oklahoma manages the foundation’s funds.